lcnogueira/react-native-udacifitness/README.md

 # Udacifitness

-This project is the exercise of the third module of the [Udacity's Redux course](https://br.udacity.com/course/react-nanodegree--nd019). **I did not create this project from scratch.
+This project is the exercise of the third module of the [Udacity's React course](https://br.udacity.com/course/react-nanodegree--nd019). **I did not create this project from scratch.
 The instructor did it.**

 ## How to start the app